-- Discuss succession planning for the CFO and finance staff, including the finance function's bench strength? - Understand finance's process for early identification and resolution of accounting and other issues? - Understand plans to address new accounting and reporting requirements and related risks? - Provide input into the finance organization's goal-setting process?
+- Discuss succession planning for the CFO and accounting and finance staff, including the CFO's organization's bench strength? - Understand finance's process for early identification and resolution of accounting and other issues? - Understand plans to address new accounting and reporting requirements and related risks? - Provide input into the finance organization's goal-setting process?

-Oversight of Internal Audit
+Oversight of Internal Audit: